Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Results

 \subsection{Cookie Notices}

-When we asked our participants about their understanding of a cookie notice (Q3.1), they described it via different terms and we observed a few themes, where one third of our participants mentioned `tracking' with a negative tone.
-For instance, P94 said: ``It is a pop up that appears on virtually every website I visit these days.
+When we asked our participants about their understanding of a cookie notice (Q3.1), they described it via different terms and we observed a few themes, where one-third of our participants mentioned `tracking' with a negative tone.
+For instance, P94 said: ``It is a pop-up that appears on virtually every website I visit these days.
 Can be quite annoying since it collects data, but I tend to reject the tracking cookies if possible''.
+We also observed themes around data(n=49), informing (n=47) and giving users options (n=25).

 In response to Q3.2 on the feelings of the participants about cookie notices (Table \ref{tab:feel}).
-Around half of our participants expressed negative feelings, one third had neutral feelings, and around a quarter expressed positive feelings regarding cookie notices.
+Around half of our participants expressed negative feelings, one-third had neutral feelings, and around a quarter expressed positive feelings regarding cookie notices.
 For instance, P9 said: ``I don't have any specific feeling about them just something that's there.'' and P33 said ``I don't like them, they are made difficult to understand on purpose, in order to make the user click "Accept".
 They need to be made more simple.''

 In Q3.3 and Q3.4, we asked the participants how they interact with cookie notices (Table \ref{tab:interact}).
-The responses varied across categories including agree, decline, ignore, edit cookie settings, get rid of it, and use other PETs.
-Except those who said they would agree to the cookie notice (47\%), all the other categories included the word ``try'' in some of the responses e.g., ``try to decline'' and ``try to edit the settings and say no.'' Interestingly, 7\% of participants spoke about trying to get rid of the cookie notice in any possible way by e.g., responding quickly.
+The responses varied across categories including agree (n=47), decline (n=34), ignore (n=8), edit cookie settings (n=7), get rid of it (n=7), and use other PETs (n=6).
+Except for those who said they would agree to the cookie notice (47\%), all the other categories included the word ``try'' in some of the responses e.g., ``try to decline'' and ``try to edit the settings and say no.'' Interestingly, 7\% of participants spoke about trying to get rid of the cookie notice in any possible way by e.g., responding quickly.
 P46 said: ``generally tick as little as possible to view the page and also reject where I can if not[,] I have to accept if the page [is needed]''.
-Where as P13 said ``I try to reject them but this can be very difficult- I find they are often deliberately set up to make it impossible to read.''
+Whereas P13 said ``I try to reject them but this can be very difficult- I find they are often deliberately set up to make it impossible to read.''

 In response to more questions in this category (Q3.7 and Q3.8), we found a gap between the actual handling of cookie notices vs their preferred way.
 For instance, 20\% of participants said they agreed to cookie notices in reality, when they wanted to act differently.
 Figure \ref{fig:How do people wish or really interact with cookie notices} shows the differences for each category.